Centre for Psychology and Emotional Health

 • Change maladaptive emotions with adaptive emotions

-Dr. Leslie Greenberg (Ph.D., C.Psych.) is a Distinguished Research Professor Emeritus of Psychology at York University in Toronto, Ontario.
+Dr. Leslie Greenberg is a Distinguished Research Professor Emeritus of Psychology at York University in Toronto, Ontario.
 He created and co-developed Emotion-Focused Therapy for individual and couples.
-He received the American Psychological Association Award for Distinguished Professional Contribution to Applied Research, the SPR Distinguished Research Career award, the Carl Rogers award of the APA Society for Humanistic Psychology, the Canadian Council of Professional Psychology Program Award for Excellence in Professional Training, and the Canadian Psychological Association Professional Award for distinguished contributions to Psychology as a profession.
+He received a Distinguished Research Career Award from the Society for Psychotherapy Research (SPR) in 2004.
+His work has also been acknowledged with the Carl Rogers Award of the American Psychology Association, the Canadian Council of Professional Psychology Program Award for Excellence in Professional Training and the Canadian Psychological Association Professional Award for distinguished contributions to Psychology as a profession.
+In 2012 he was awarded the American Psychological Association Award for Distinguished Professional Contribution to Applied Research.
+His teaching style is highly praised and his workshops are well-known for their atmosphere of authenticity and warmth.

 Scroll to Top